 Dealing with a Morally Corrupt Sibling

-I answered a question on dealing with a morally corrupt sibling on 30 June 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on dealing with a morally corrupt sibling on Philosophy in Action Radio on 30 June 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 How should I respond to my morally corrupt sister?
 My 20 year old sister is morally destitute.
 She is an unapologetic shoplifter.
 Her justifications amount to things like: "My shoplifting is not an addiction because I can stop anytime I want to," "everyone does it," "companies account for shoplifters in their business plans so they mark prices higher to compensate for it," "I'd never steal from a friend," "I need to steal while I look young and can get away with it because no one suspects me," etc. Over the years she has stolen hundreds if not thousands of dollars from our parents, too.
 She lies and cheats frequently.
 She's accepted money in return for writing a paper for a friend.
 She knows what she does is "wrong," and she maintains that such is better than not knowing, at least.
 (That makes no sense, I know.)
 I also just found out that she's selling marijuana because, as she says, she needs a way to support her expensive taste in clothes and makeup.
 She has no integrity or moral conscience.
 She doesn't care about my horror at her behavior.
 She does not respond to reason.
 Part of me wants to help her by trying to talk sense into her.
 I care about her, and I want her to be a healthy person and not have a miserable life.
 Another part of me wants to forget her and let her ruin herself.
 Yet I don't want to stand by and watch that happen, and I also know that there's only so much I can do to really help her.
 What is the rational thing to do?